 You might also consider building a Gluten-Exposure Recovery Kit that features things you can easily access when you’re glutened.
 You can find a list of items that I have in mine here if you need inspiration.

-There a few things you can try in order to find relief from celiac disease constipation.
+While you can’t make constipation go away entirely with celiac disease, there are a few things you can try in order to find relief.
 Things like:

 If you’re concerned about the symptoms you’re experiencing (including constipation), speak with your doctor (or dietitian) who specializes in GI disorders like celiac disease.
 This post, nor any post on my website (Tayler.Silfverduk.us) is meant to take the place of individualized medical care.